Learning about Stroke and Stress the hard way.

 yeah.
 So it sounded like you automatically, you know, fight for survival?
 Is that how you would describe it?
 Because it sounds it’s sounding pretty dramatic really quickly.

-yeah, so that stroke occurred or the hemorrhagic stroke occurred in the basal ganglia, what it actually caused the structure occur.
+yeah, so that stroke occurred or the hemorrhagic stroke occurred in the basal ganglia, what it actually caused the structure to occur?
 Obviously, one of the vessels broker burst.
 But what was behind that, you know,

 yeah.
 So when you’re working 15 hours a day in the restaurant cooking yet?

 Yeah.
-So in those 15 hour shifts in those really long shifts.
-What do you do to rest, unwind, relax, nourish yourself.
+So in those 15-hour shifts in those really long shifts.
+What do you do to rest, unwind, relax, and nourish yourself?
 I know, I probably know what you’re going to say.
 But I’d love to hear what you were doing as far as, you know, how does it they start and then what happens you know, between then and, and when you actually end up going home?

 No, not at all

 Yeah.
-So you experienced a stroke, you’re in the bathroom, the dog finally gets you out because you broke something in your partner heard it?
-What happens then so you find yourself in hospital how did that happen.
+So you experienced a stroke, you’re in the bathroom, and the dog finally gets you out because you broke something in your partner heard it?
+What happens then so you find yourself in the hospital how did that happen?

-I guess would be the way to say it.
+I guess that would be the way to say it.